whyboris/Video-Hub-App/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature request
-about: Suggest a new feature for the project
+about: Suggest a new feature for VHA
 title: "[FEATURE] "
 labels: enhancement
 assignees: ""